RavenousLegs

 10. Trek to Bashleo Pass

-Bashleo pass is connects Tirthan Valley to Kullu Sarahan.
-The bus takes around 12 hours to reach any of these locations from the other, but for locals it is more convenient to cover the distance on foot in 5-6 hours.
-The trek to Bashleo pass and back covers 20km and gets little strenuous to complete on the same day.
-You may consider camping for 1 night and returning back to either Tirthan or descend to Kullu Sarahan.
+Bashleo Pass connects Tirthan Valley to Kullu Sarahan.
+While the bus journey takes around 12 hours to reach any of these locations from the other, it’s more convenient for locals to cover the distance on foot in 5-6 hours.
+The trek to Bashleo pass and back covers a distance of 20 kilometers and is strenuous to complete on the same day.
+You could consider camping for a night and then returning to either Tirthan or descending to Kullu Sarahan.

 Trek to Bashleo Pass